What is autism?

 While it’s now called autism spectrum disorder, many people still use the term “autism.”

 There’s no cure for autism, but several approaches can help to improve social functioning, learning, and quality of life for both children and adults with autism.
 Remember that autism is a spectrum-based condition.
-Some people may need little to no treatment, while others may require intensive therapy.
+Some people may need little to no support, while others may require intensive therapy.

 Read on to learn more about the different approaches to treating autism.